-Our collection of handmade Oriental rugs is one of the largest in the Southern United States.
-It is also one of the more extensive vintage rug and antique carpet inventories you will find in Texas.
-Browse our most popular and up-to-date rug collection below or search our entire Rug Collection.
+Our collection of handmade pieces is one of the largest in the Southern United States.
+It is also one of the more extensive vintage and antique inventories you will find in Texas.
+Browse our most popular and up-to-date collection below or search our entire Collection.

 We are proud to present our latest handmade antique and new carpets in the Dallas Design District.
 We bring a new range of designer pieces to market with our Weathered Beauty Distressed Collection and our Wonderfully Wild Moroccan Collection.
 Comprised of thousands of new, vintage and antique pieces with limitless configurations, our vast selection offers inspiration and style like never before!
 Our established relationships with the top weavers from around the world allow us to provide the finest quality handmade pieces available in the interior design industry today.
 We are the ultimate source for Dallas interior designers to resource premium designer carpets and fine Oriental pieces at to the trade only pricing.
 With thousands of beautiful Oriental pieces at your fingertips, you'll spend less time shopping and more time designing.
 We extend our warmest invitation to call or visit our Gallery in Dallas for your next project.
 Mr. Ali Esmaili travels worldwide to find the best selection.
 Through strong relationships with factories abroad and volume purchasing, we are able to keep our costs low and pass terrific savings along to you.